lutzroeder/minimal/README.md

 # Minimal

-Minimal is a personal website and blog template for Node.js.
-It doesn't have **any** external dependencies and runs with less than 500 lines of JavaScript.
+Minimal is a personal website and blog template.
+Both the Node.js and Go runtime are supported.
+Minimal does not have external dependencies and less than 500 lines of code.
 Everything is minimal, easy to take appart, rewrite or port.

 ## Getting Started